Do It AgainThe Iterative Design thinking Process

 What is iteration?

 Iteration is the process of repeating a process generating sequential outcomes with the aim to come out with a better version with every successive repetition.
-Each repetition of the process is a single iteration, and the outcome of each iteration is then the starting point of the next iteration.
+Each repetition of the process is a single iteration, and the result of each iteration is then the starting point of the next iteration.
+It will be completely false to say the design should not be changed based on iterations.
+In fact, it is the opposite that is true!

-Today, the wave of design thinking has tried to package the way us designers think, to be used for many different business processes, and understanding iteration is a big part of this mindset.
+Today, the wave of design thinking has tried to package the way we designers think, to be used for many different business processes, and understanding iteration is a big part of this mindset.
+As they say, design thinking is an iterative process.

-But it’s not just us designers that iterate.
+But it’s not just us designers that use iterative design process.
 Agile software development is made up of sprints – quick short cycles of output repeated over and over that are known to increase the speed of the output and the overall quality.

 Another classic example of iterative problem solving is in mathematics and computing – algorithms.
 Algorithmic iteration is the process of attempting to solve a problem by finding successive approximations for solution, starting from an initial guess.
 The result of repeated calculations is a sequence of approximate values for the quantities of interest which creates the pool of possible solutions through iteration.

 The unpredictable nature of research requires the process to be iterative and adaptive.
-Unexpected information that emerges during data collection can be used to adapt methods and sample to better capture and explore further insights.
+Unexpected information that emerges during data collection can be used to adapt methods and samples to capture better and explore further insights.
 All research leaves the door open for new insights, and we see iterations of research going on years and years after it is over.

 Expected research process